 How Are Bonuses Taxed?
-Here’s What You Need to Know
+Here’s What You Need To Know

 Receiving a bonus always feels great.
 You’ve been working hard, and your employer has decided to reward you.
 There’s a catch, however.
-The amount you receive in your bonus check will be less than the bonus amount due to taxes
+The amount you receive in your bonus check will be less than the bonus amount due to taxes.

 Your boss may have promised you a $500 bonus, for example, but when you look at the check, you notice that you received less than $400.
 The Internal Revenue Service (IRS) has claimed some of your payment, and if you’re like most people, you’re probably wondering how this all works.